 Diamond inclusions are the little imperfections found inside a diamond.
 Simple!
 They are tiny marks or blemishes that (mostly) occur during the natural formation of the diamond in the ground where it’s been chillin’ for pretty much thousands of years before you or I came along and decided to dig it up and shove it on our finger.
 And just like the imperfections found in people, inclusions occur in the vast majority of diamonds.
 Except maybe Beyoncé.

 For the most part, the more visible the inclusions are within a diamond, the lower the clarity grade will be (need a refresher on those clarity grades?
-Click here for clarity guide).
+Check the Clarity guide.
 However - and this is important – not all inclusions are created equal.
 Some are worse than others, especially when they have the ability to crack the stone completely!
-See a short list of the worst inclusion offenders here.
+See a short list of the worst inclusion offenders.

 It also matters where on the stone they are found – are they smack bang in the center of the stone?
 Bad news!
 Are they hidden away to one side where they can be cleverly covered with a prong?
 Potentially good news!